Tianeptine Use To Treat IBS

 Tianeptine is beneficial for people (in approved countries) for treating serious bouts of depression and anxiety, with few side effects.
 It is also successful in treating panic disorder.
-The drug has also helped those suffering with PTSD and Parkinson’s Disease.
-In a clinical trial the drug was shown to be effective in treating IBS as well.
+The drug has also helped those suffering from PTSD and Parkinson’s Disease.
+In a clinical trial, the drug was shown to be effective in treating IBS as well.
 Tianeptine has been found to be extremely helpful in easing asthma symptoms and treating asthma itself.
 The biggest benefit to the drug is the absence of side effects.
-Other anti-depressants are known to cause common side effects like sedation, appetite suppression, constipation, severely dry mouth and body shakes.
-The drug however, may cause liver damage when used long term, as well as cardiac arrhythmia when taken for long term use.
+Other anti-depressants are known to cause common side effects like sedation, appetite suppression, constipation, severely dry mouth, and body shakes.
+The drug, however, may cause liver damage when used long term, as well as cardiac arrhythmia when taken for long term use.

-Abuse of the drug tianeptine is rare, although it does and has happened.
+Abuse of Tianeptine is rare, although it does and has happened.
 People would mostly abuse it for the ‘high’ effect.
-Since the it takes a large dose to produce this effect, abuse is uncommon.
-Nonetheless, in 2012 France started labeling this drug as a controlled substance like a narcotic.
-Dependency issues are common, and the higher the dose, the harder it is to quit taking it, and of course it’s easier to quit taking a lower dose.
-There have been problems with dependency over the course of the years the drug has been circulated, and the manufacturer has continued to update the label warnings, and continued to increase the status of the drug as controlled.
-Tianeptine IBS use is relatively common, and can be miraculously effective in those with the illness.
+Since it takes a large dose to produce this effect, abuse is uncommon.
+Nonetheless, in 2012, France started labeling this drug as a controlled substance like a narcotic.
+Dependency issues are common, and the higher the dose, the harder it is to quit taking it, and of course, it’s easier to quit taking a lower dose.
+There have been problems with dependency over the course of the years the drug has been circulated, and the manufacturer has continued to update the label warnings and continued to increase the status of the drug as controlled.
+Tianeptine IBS use is relatively common and can be miraculously effective in those with the illness.

 Other side effects that occur in less than one percent of all users include headache, dizziness, insomnia, nightmares, drowsiness, dry mouth, nausea, constipation, abdominal pain, agitation, weight gain, anxiety, blurred vision, flatulence, hot flashes, tremor and muscle aches.
 These negative side effects occur much less frequently than they do in other opioids.

-In conclusion, tianeptine has been proven to be helpful for several disorders, including depression, anxiety and asthma.
-However, the drug is not legal in North America, the UK, Australia and other countries.
-There is a conspiracy theory of course, that the FDA won’t approve tianeptine because big pharmacies cannot make enough money off the drug to warrant the all-giving FDA stamp of approval.
-The FDA says that the drug cannot be prescribed here because it drug-seeking addictive behaviors.
+In conclusion, Tianeptine has been proven to be helpful for several disorders, including depression, anxiety, and asthma.
+However, the drug is not legal in North America, the UK, Australia, and other countries.
+There is a conspiracy theory of course, that the FDA won’t approve Tianeptine because big pharmacies cannot make enough money off the drug to warrant the all-giving FDA stamp of approval.
+The FDA says that the drug cannot be prescribed here because of its drug-seeking addictive behaviors.